MGriot/chemtools/doc/plotting/relationship/heatmap.md

 ## Numerical Heatmap

 This is the standard heatmap used to visualize a matrix of numerical data, such as a correlation matrix.
+The `BasePlotter` also automatically generates colormaps from the theme's palette that can be used here (e.g., `plotter.sequential_cmap`).

 ### Usage
 ```python